-When you perform action on some file it show an error message like “File Access Denied”, “You need permission to perform this action” or “You require permission from trustedinstaller to make changes to this file”.
-This happen because the owner of the file is Trustedinstaller.
+When you perform an action on some file it shows an error message like “File Access Denied”, “You need permission to perform this action” or “You require permission from trustedinstaller to make changes to this file”.
+This happens because the owner of the file is Trustedinstaller.
 In this case you need to change the owner of the file.

-To fix this issue simply you need to change the ownership of the file / folder.
-Follow the steps
+To fix this issue simply you need to change the ownership of the file or folder.
+Follow the steps.

-- Right click and click on the properties of file / folder.
+- Right-click on the file and click on the properties of the file or folder.

 - Click on security tab on Properties window.